catenax-ng/product-onboarding/README.md

 create a PR for your branch.
 After the PR has been approved and merged into main branch, the new team will be automatically deployed to cluster environment (via ArgoCD application over the `_<ENVIRONMENT>-config_` at ArgoCD within the `_CORE_` cluster).

-Only after the merge in Github and the terraform apply have been done, the terraform state is consistent.
-Otherwise changes which are applied in parallel by someone else might be deleted again.
+Only after the merge in GitHub and the `terraform apply` have been done, the terraform state is consistent, otherwise changes which are applied in parallel by someone else might be deleted again.